-- support information will be given via CDAPD.
-When practicable the initial and follow up investigations will be handled by the NIC SRO. - For the Mountain Home Air Force Base Campus the local law enforcement agency is the Mountain Home Air Force Base Security Forces Squadron, who can be reached by phone at (208) 828-2258.
-When the Security Forces Squadron receives a report of a VAWA crime, a criminal investigation is completed.
-If a sexual assault is reported, the Air Force Office of Special Investigations (OSI) will initiate a criminal investigation.
-However, OSI will also inform the FBI about the allegation, who may choose to take over the investigation.
-If not, OSI will complete the investigation.
-Victims of sexual assault will be assigned a Sexual Assault Response Coordinator to assist with acquiring resources.
-For cases of domestic violence, dating violence and stalking, victims will be assigned to the Mountain Home Air Force Base Family Advocacy Office to assist with acquiring resources.
-If the victim is a military member, they will be connected with on-base resources.
-If the victim is a civilian, they will be connected with local, off-base resources.
-If the perpetrator of any VAWA crime reported to have occurred onbase is a civilian, the case will be given to the United States Attorney's Office.
-If the perpetrator is a military member, on-base court martial proceedings will be initiated. - 5.
-In order to help prevent victimization of other people, the University may notify the campus community of offenses reported to it.
-These University notifications are rare and do not include the name of a reporter or victim.
-In addition, the University will include the statistics of such offenses in this report each year. - 6.
+- 5. Preserve evidence.
 It is important to preserve evidence of any gender or sex-based offense, as such evidence may be necessary proof to prosecute the accused and may also be helpful in obtaining a civil protection order. - a.
 To preserve evidence of sexual assault, please consider the following: - i.
-Forensic evidence collection (a sexual assault exam) should be sought within 72 hours of an assault and is best collected immediately following the incident.
-Technological advancements make it more likely that medical professionals can collect evidence even after 72 hours following an assault; however, it is important to remember that the more time passes between the incident and seeking an exam, the less likely it will be to collect physical evidence that may be very important to the prosecution of a criminal case. - ii.
+Forensic evidence collection (a sexual assault exam) should be sought within 96 hours of an assault and is best collected immediately following the incident.
+Technological advancements make it more likely that medical professionals can collect evidence even after 96 hours following an assault; however, it is important to remember that the more time passes between the incident and seeking an exam, the less likely it will be to collect physical evidence that may be very important to the prosecution of a criminal case.
+Locations where a sexual assault exam can be conducted by trained medical staff can be found in the resource section below. - ii.
 Additionally, to preserve other evidence in the case of sexual assault, it is recommended that you do not shower or bathe, wash your hands, use the toilet, douche, eat, drink, smoke, brush your teeth, change clothing, or wash clothing or bedding before a medical exam or reporting to law enforcement.
 But, even if you have already taken any of these actions, you are still encouraged to seek medical care and examination.
-Also, keep emails, text messages, social media postings, or any other digital

-- information about the incident or other methods of contact from the accused that help document what happened. - iii.
+Also, keep emails, text messages, social media postings, or any other digital information about the incident or other methods of contact from the accused that help document what happened. - iii.
 If you wish to make a report to the police, or if you wish to have evidence collected so you can make this decision later, you may seek services by calling the local police dispatch number or contacting a local family justice center.
-FACES (the family justice center located in Boise) (577-4400) facilitates sexual assault forensic examinations for the Treasure Valley and is located within walking distance of the main Boise State campus.
+FACES of Hope Victim Center (the family justice center located in Boise) (577-4400) facilitates sexual assault forensic examinations for the Treasure Valley and is located near the main Boise State campus.
 There is no direct cost to the victim to receive a sexual assault forensic exam, and you do not need to file a police report in order to obtain one. - iv.
 It is preferred that a police department facilitates the collection of other forensic evidence.
-However, if you are not sure if you want to report to the police or if it has been longer than 72 hours after the assault, you may wish to gather all clothing and bedding that may be used for evidence and place them into a clean paper bag or clean sheet.
+However, if you are not sure if you want to report to the police or if it has been longer than 96 hours after the assault, you may wish to gather all clothing and bedding that may be used for evidence and place them into a clean paper bag or clean sheet.
 Items should be stored at room temperature until you decide whether or not you want to report to law enforcement.
 To protect the integrity of the evidence, do not store items in plastic bags or other similar, non-breathable materials. - b.
 In cases of dating or domestic violence or abuse, the resource you choose to report the behavior to (a doctor, the police, an advocate, etc.) may recommend ways to preserve evidence such as logging incidents, photographing injuries, seeking medical care, et cetera.
 If you do not want to report the abuse, keep records of incidents (pictures, journals, voice mail, text messages, and the like) in a secure location that cannot be accessed by your partner. - c.
-Information on how to document stalking is available at http://www.victimsofcrime.org/docs/src/stalking-incident-log_pdf.pdf?sfvrsn=4.
-In addition to logging unwanted contact, an advocate or police officer may recommend you save and photograph unwanted text messages, emails, letters and gifts and store them in a secure location. - 7.
-For your safety and wellbeing, immediate medical attention is encouraged after experiencing dating/domestic violence or sexual assault.
-Further, being examined as soon as possible is important.
-FACES (located at 417 S. 6th Street, phone number 208-577-4400) is a specialized facility close to campus with experienced nurses and physicians trained to conduct sexual assault forensic exams.
-The facility also employs a physician who specializes in providing services for victims of domestic violence.
-If you have a significant injury requiring immediate medical attention, you should go to an emergency room at Saint Alphonsus or St. Luke's hospitals; both have response teams specially trained to assist victims of sexual assault and domestic violence.
-If you do not have injuries or your injuries are minor, hospital staff or law enforcement may transport you to FACES for services.
-It is recommended that you seek medical
+Information on how to document stalking is available at Victims of Crime Stalking Log (PDF).
+In addition to logging unwanted contact, an advocate or police officer may recommend you save and photograph unwanted text messages, emails, letters and gifts and store them in a secure location.